The Abel Tasman National Park is a treasure/taonga that must be preserved for future generations.

 - Energy efficiency - as with all transport operations, fuel use is one of our greatest environmental impacts.
 We minimise this by using efficient catamaran hull design.
 We constantly monitor our engines performance with specially installed fuel meters which allow us to cruise at optimum efficiency for prevailing sea conditions.
 We are researching continually to keep up with new technology.
 Lastly we use good general operational and engine management to minimise our fuel burn per passenger.

 - We minimise the use of landfills by sorting our waste and recycling paper, cardboard, cans, bottles and plastics where possible and composting our organic waste.
-We buy reusable containers and encourage our guests to use refillable water bottles.
+We don't use 'single use' plates or cutlery on board, we also buy reusable containers and encourage our guests to use refillable water bottles.
 All our boats are equipped with high grade water filters to that end.

-- We buy local produce for our meals; to reduce transport emissions, support our local economy and give clients a true taste of Nelson.
+- We buy local produce for our meals; to reduce food miles, transport emissions, support our local economy and give clients a true taste of our beautiful Nelson and Tasman regions.

 - We use environmentally friendly products & buy consumables in bulk to reduce packaging.
 We also use electrascan technology for treatment of our toilet waste ensuring minimised impact on the marine environment and reducing use of the parks infrastructure.